kubernetes/website/content/en/docs/concepts/storage/volumes.md

 the Kubernetes scheduler to correctly schedule Pods using local volumes to the correct node.

-PersistentVolume `volumeMode` can now be set to "Block" (instead of the default value "Filesystem") to expose the local volume as a raw block device.
+ PersistentVolume `volumeMode` can be set to "Block" (instead of the default value "Filesystem") to expose the local volume as a raw block device.
 The `volumeMode` field requires `BlockVolume` feature gate to be enabled.